2020 Ditrău xenophobic incident: Consequences

-The media coverage of what happened in Ditrău highlighted the fact that what happened in the locality was not an isolated case in Romania.
-Therefore, a partner of the company Soter&Partners which, among other things, brings foreigner workers to the country, mentioned several similar cases.
-Among them is one from Cluj-Napoca, in which several persons protested the presence of Sri Lankan workers in a restaurant and sent a petition to the town hall.
+The media coverage of what happened in Ditrău brought to light the fact that it was not an isolated case in Romania.
+A partner of the company Soter & Partners, which, among other things, brings foreign workers to the country, mentioned several similar cases.
+Among them was one from Cluj-Napoca, in which several persons protested the presence of Sri Lankan workers in a restaurant and sent a petition to the town hall.
 Other cases occurred in Râmnicu Vâlcea and in Bucharest.
-Until February 2020, however, there was no data specifying in how many localities in Romania similar phenomena happened.
+Until February 2020, however, there was no data specifying in how many localities in Romania similar phenomena had happened.

-The incident attracted great attention from the ethnic Romanian public who began to discuss the "export of ideologies" given by the government of Viktor Orbán.
+The incident attracted great attention from the ethnic Romanian public, who began to discuss the "export of ideologies" given by the government of Viktor Orbán.
 There were also Romanians who used the incident to carry out nationalist attacks on the country's Hungarian minority.
 As for Hungarians, the events showed that even though some Hungarians adopted "strategies" to "demonstrate superiority" and "preserve the Hungarian ethnic identity", the minority is in a vulnerable position with respect to Romania, evidenced by the presentation of the events in Ditrău as a case of racism of the Hungarian community by a large part of Romanian media.
 Due to the lack of a dominant position, many Hungarians have leaned to a far-right ideology, which according to the journalists Tamás Kiss and Tibor Toró, hinders the possibility of Romanian Hungarians to make a credible and honest speech on their minority rights.

 According to the journalist Răzvan Bibire, the incident also presents an opportunity to start discussing at a national level the overexploitation suffered by many employees and the difficulties they have in defending their labor rights.
 It is unknown how possible future cases of this type will be treated.
-There is a possibility that media may try to strengthen interethnic borders or attempt to subordinate political objectives.
+There is a possibility that the media may try to strengthen interethnic borders or attempt to subordinate political objectives.
 It is also possible that the incident will trigger an open debate on the problems of Romanian society, such as power relations, marginalization and xenophobia.

+The incident served as a basis for R.M.N., a 2022 drama film written and directed by Cristian Mungiu.